Our planet’s water is a finite resource that needs protection

 In recent decades scientists have concluded that the presence of freshwater on planet Earth is the fundamental support resource for human existence.
 It is the presence of water in its three physical states of solid, liquid and gas that provides the essence of our unique environment, from which a complex eco-system has evolved.

-The water resource is approximately 3.5 billions years old and was delivered to Earth in the form of ice meteors as fresh water.
+The water resource is approximately 3.5 billion years old and was delivered to Earth in the form of ice meteors as fresh water.
 Gradually our seas have become saline – the interaction of carbon dioxide and water causing breakdown of minerals, resulting in sodium chloride or salt.

 Fortunately, as seawater evaporates, the salt stays behind and fresh water is then delivered to us as rainfall.
 However, only 0.01% of the water on the planet is available for human use.
 This 0.01% is all we have available for our many human activities – not only direct consumption (drinking water) but also fresh water for agriculture, animal husbandry, industry and domestic use.